Einkunnir, Borgarbyggð

 Human History

 The area of Einkunnir has been part of the human landscape of Borgarfjörður for over a millennium, with its name appearing in Egils Saga, one of the most famous medieval Icelandic sagas.
-This literary connection places Einkunnir within the cultural geography of the saga age, when the surrounding region was home to powerful chieftains and witnessed events recorded in Iceland's remarkable literary tradition.
+[1] This literary connection places Einkunnir within the cultural geography of the saga age, when the surrounding region was home to powerful chieftains and witnessed events recorded in Iceland's remarkable literary tradition.
 The land has been used for traditional grazing and resource harvesting over the centuries.
-Forestry activities began in 1951, transforming parts of the landscape and establishing the wooded character that distinguishes Einkunnir today.
+Forestry has long been practiced in the area, establishing the wooded character that distinguishes Einkunnir today, with ongoing tree planting and forest thinning operations managed by Borgarfjörður Forestry.
 The area's proximity to Borgarnes has made it an important recreational resource for local communities.

 Park History

 Einkunnir was officially designated as a country park in 2006 under Icelandic environmental protection law.
-The protection was established with multiple goals: to preserve the wetlands and distinctive geological formations, to maintain the typical landscape character of the Borgarfjörður region, and to ensure public access for education, outdoor recreation, and nature appreciation.
-The classification as a country park specifically emphasizes recreational use while maintaining conservation values.
-The Environment Agency of Iceland (Umhverfisstofnun) oversees the protected area, working to balance visitor access with the preservation of sensitive wetland habitats and the geological features that make Einkunnir distinctive.
+[1] The protection was established with multiple goals: to preserve the wetlands and distinctive geological formations, to maintain the typical landscape character of the Borgarfjörður region, and to ensure public access for education, outdoor recreation, and nature appreciation.
+The classification as a country park specifically emphasises recreational use while maintaining conservation values.
+The Environment Agency of Iceland (Umhverfisstofnun) oversees the protected area through an agreement with a three-member management committee appointed by the Borgarbyggð town council, balancing visitor access with the preservation of sensitive wetland habitats and geological features.

 Major Trails And Attractions